DeutscheSoft/AWML/README.md

 ### Option formats

-Since AWML options are mapped onto options for widgets of the 'AUX' library, they need to represent different JavaScript types.
+Since AWML options are mapped onto options for widgets of the 'AUX widgets' library, they need to represent different JavaScript types.
 This is done in AWML by using different data formats.

 When specifying an option as a tag attribute, the format is part of the attribute value.